BayesWatch/pytorch-prunes/README.md

 ### Acknowledgements

-Code has been liberally borrowed from many a repo, including but not limited to:
+Code has been liberally borrowed from many a repo, including, but not limited to:

 ```
 https://github.com/xternalz/WideResNet-pytorch